“A little more of this, a little less of that.”

 Are we supposed to give tax breaks to all the companies that don't kill us and don't poison us and don't rip us off?

-Are we supposed to "click and treat" companies full of liars, cheat and thieves as soon as they stop lying, stealing and cheating?
+Are we supposed to "click and treat" companies full of liars, cheats, and thieves as soon as they stop lying, stealing, and cheating?